grace-cc-wu/workshop/2-interaction/add_a_geocoder.md

 ###Steps

 1. There are lot of services that provide geocoding.
 [Nominatim](https://nominatim.openstreetmap.org/) and [MapZen](https://mapzen.com/projects/search?lng=-122.24710&lat=37.53310&zoom=12) are two that I have tried.
+MapZen's geocoding service is great and has generous terms of service.
+Their geocoding service is built on on [open-source tools](https://github.com/pelias/pelias) and powered entirely by open data.
 Other geocoding services - Google, Bing, CartoDB, Mapbox, etc.

 2. We will use a [leaflet plugin](https://github.com/perliedman/leaflet-control-geocoder) that adds a geocoder control to a leaflet map.
 You have the option of using different geocoding service with this plugin.